anathan90/aws-ec2-python/README.md

 >>> aws.terminate_instances(conn_ec2, [ec2_instance_id])
 ```
 #### Example 2
 In this example we will launch an EC2 instance, automatically run a simple script after launching it (init.txt - the script creates a new file, and uploads to an S3 bucket), and make the EC2 instance terminate itself immediately after the script has been executed.
+We assume that all variables listed above have been specified.
 ```
 >>> import aws
 >>> import boto.ec2